caneale320/JavaClasswork/README.md

 # JavaClasswork
-Intermediate software development in Java (CS 2110 @ UVA, Fall 2019) Many of these assignments have provided starter code which should be notated in the actual file.
+Intermediate software development in Java (CS 2110 @ UVA, Fall 2019).
+Many of these assignments had provided starter code which should be notated in the actual file.
+All code which fulfills the instructions of the assignment is my own unless otherwise sourced.

 ## HW 1
 Assignment instructions from UVA CS dept.: